PeterNaydenov/dt-toolbox/README.md

 - [x] Test cases updates;
 - [x] Browser version was updated;
 - [ ] Problems with building heavy ST structures;
+- [ ] Build a wrong ST object when similar namespaces are available.
+Example: "sample1" and "sample11";